SaptakGit/interview_prep/NODE/100 Questions.md

 		A callback is a function called after a given task.
 This prevents any blocking and enables other code to run in the meantime.

-		In the last section, we will now cover some of the advanced-level Node.js interview questions.

-		Unleash Your Career as a Full Stack Developer!
-		Full Stack Developer - MERN StackEXPLORE COURSEUnleash Your Career as a Full Stack Developer!
 		Node.js Interview Questions and Answers For Experienced Professionals This section will provide you with the Advanced Node.js interview questions, which will primarily help experienced professionals.